AudioExplorer/AWS-Demo-Assets-Tool/docs/tutorial.md

 It lists objects, creates presigned URLs via `GetObjectCommand`, and writes them to JSON.

 If your bucket’s `LocationConstraint` is `null`, it automatically signs requests for `us-east-1` (the classic region quirk).

+The same script now handles uploads and listing via the same S3 client — no extra configuration required.

 ---